shrutipistolwala-tech/neurovio/README.md

 # neurovio
 Tech Challenge Project: Team Neurovio
 Hardware Prototype done on Arduino IDE as well as we have used node red for the IoT platform.
-We have used flex sensor, servo motor, vibration motor, resistors switches and jumper cable for the protype development.
+We have used flex sensor, servo motor, vibration motor, resistors switches and jumper cable for the prototype development.
 We reserve rights of the code and the logic.
 In case of commercial use you need to take permission from us.

 Flutter: